-The rest of the paper is organized as follows.
+The paper is organized as follows.
 Section 2 contains the basic definitions and notation.
 Section 3 presents the simple adaptation of the Edmonds-Karp algorithm for convex cost functions, following Minoux [26].
-Our algorithm in section 4 is built on this algorithm with the addition of the subroutine TRIAL-AND-ERROR, which guarantees strongly polynomial running time.
-Analysis is given in section 5.
+Our algorithm in Section 4 is built on this algorithm with the addition of the subroutine TRIAL-AND-ERROR, that guarantees strongly polynomial running time.
+Analysis is given in Section 5.
 Section 6 adapts the general algorithm for quadratic utilities, and for Fisher's market with linear and with spending constraint utilities.
 Section 7 contains a final discussion of the results and some open questions.
-The appendix contains the description of the shortest path subroutines used.
-A table summarizing notation and concepts can be found at the end of the paper.